slateci/slatelite/README.md

 You can setup a group at https://portal.slateci.io/groups

-To get your access token go to https://portal.slateci.io/cli (Note: this token is for the prod API endpoint by default)
+To get your access token go to https://portal.slateci.io/cli (Note: this token is for the 'prod' API endpoint by default)

 When choosing a cluster name be sure the name doesn't already belong to another cluster.
 You can do this through the SLATE Client (Download: https://portal.slateci.io/cli).